German A Level

 A-level Paper 2: Written exam 2 hours.
 One question on a set book and one question on a set film.
 20% of A-level

 A-level Paper 3: 21-23 minutes oral exam (including 5 minutes preparation time) 30% of A-level.
 Discussion of a sub-theme with the discussion based on a stimulus card.
-Presentation and discussion of Individual Research Project

 Presentation and discussion of individual research project